facebook/docusaurus/website/docs/presets.md

     [
       '@docusaurus/preset-bootstrap',
       {
+        // Debug defaults to true in dev, false in prod
+        debug: undefined,
-        // Will be passed to @docusaurus/plugin-content-docs
+        // Will be passed to @docusaurus/plugin-content-docs (false to disable)
         docs: {},
-        // Will be passed to @docusaurus/plugin-content-blog
+        // Will be passed to @docusaurus/plugin-content-blog (false to disable)
         blog: {},
       },
     ],
   ],
 };
 ```

 :::caution

 This preset is work in progress